ItMe12s/Git-Editor/docs/source/diff.md

 - `-`: removed objects
 - `~`: changed objects
 - Each level has one straight timeline of saves.
 No split timelines.
+- Conflicts come up when an object is already gone, never existed, or has moved on from the version the change expected.
+Revert shows these in a short alert.

 ## Touches